 What is stereotactic radiosurgery?

-Is stereotactic radiosurgery the same thing as gamma knife?
+Is SRS radiation the same thing as gamma knife?

-Stereotactic radiosurgery is sometimes referred to as gamma knife or gamma knife radiation.
-In fact, gamma knife is the name of one type of technology used to perform stereotactic radiosurgery.
-Other types of technology or machines used to perform stereotactic radiosurgery include a linear accelerator (Linac), and Zap-X. Neurosurgery One neurosurgeons who perform stereotactic radiosurgery use all three types of machines.
-Littleton Adventist Hospital will be adding the Zap-X technology in late 2021 or early 2022 and will be the only center in the metro Denver area to offer this new form of stereotactic radiosurgery.
+In the past, stereotactic radiosurgery has been called gamma knife or gamma knife radiation.
+In fact, gamma knife is just the name of one type of technology used to perform stereotactic radiosurgery.
+Other types of technology or machines used to perform stereotactic radiosurgery include a linear accelerator (Linac) and Zap-X. Neurosurgery One neurosurgeons who perform stereotactic radiosurgery use an evidenced-based approach to stereotactic radiosurgery.
+Littleton Adventist Hospital added the Zap-X technology in the summer of 2022 and is the first center in the Rocky Mountain region to offer this new form of stereotactic radiosurgery.

-Is stereotactic radiosurgery a minimally invasive brain surgery?
+Is stereotactic surgery a minimally invasive brain surgery?

-Stereotactic radiosurgery, also called gamma knife in some cases, is not surgery at all.
+Stereotactic radiosurgery, or SRS, is not surgery at all.
 In fact, it is a non-invasive procedure that uses radiation to destroy the DNA in brain tumor cells so that they cannot reproduce.
 It also can be used to treat acoustic neuroma tumors and trigeminal neuralgia.

 Stereotactic radiosurgery is performed as on outpatient procedure, which means you check in, have the procedure, and go home on the same day.